mykolq/zabbix_lsi_template/README.md

   ### Windows

-  * Copy storcli utility (you can use version in archive avago.7z) in place where you store things like this
+  * Copy storcli utility (you can use version in diskutils_windows.zip) in place where you store things like this
   * Copy lsi_win.conf in zabbix_agent configs folder
   * Edit storcli paths in lsi_win.conf.